Klaus-Michael/PlanetCNC_KMS_Stuff/README.md

 The copyright of the original parts belongs to PlanetCNC.
 Custom Icons were created by Daniel aka Bambusbjoern (Thanks a lot)

 The Profile for the Lathe is still in an early stage.
-Basic operations are working but some work needs to be done for tool changing and the GUI will need some adaptions to wokr nicely on the touchescreen.
+Its working fine so far but is still considered very much a work in progress.

 Feel free to use whatever script you like, but please test everything beforehand.
 All Scripts should be threated as experimental and a work in progress.
 ## Use everything at your own risk!!!!!!!
-## Measruement Scripts requiere at last Planet CNC Version 2021.06.17 or newer!!!!
+## Measurement Scripts requiere at last Planet CNC Version 2021.06.17 or newer!!!!
 I take no responsibility of any damage done to you or your machine from using anything from this repository.

 Some of the changes I made include: